jkrosby51/Engineering3-CAD/README.md

 ### Description

-This project was to create a model of a skateboard with realistic size and weight.
+Creating a deck, trucks, and wheels, with realistic weight and proportions, using onshape functions such as, hole, revolve, and a variety of mates when assembling the final product.

 ### Evidence